 Seeking solace from this restrictive environment, but still drawn to the idea of exploring the world of carpets, he began drawing faces on sticky notes at his friend’s office, recreating the elements of carpets from his imagination.

 After a few months, he realised he had drawn on over 400 sticky notes and was overwhelmingly inspired to create his famous ‘Face’ series.
 A series of 20 oil paintings on canvas established Vugar as an up and coming artist in the region, leading to numerous exhibitions.
 Of these 20 paintings, 18 have been acquired by private collectors around the world.
-One is on display at State Museum of Art in Baku, whilst ‘The Violinist’, his favourite in the series, still has pride of place at home.
+Until recently, ‘The Guitar Player’ was on display at Azerbaijan National Art Museum in Baku, whilst ‘The Violinist’, his favourite in the series, had pride of place at home.

 “Every 10 years my technique evolves…”